1. Home

 • Winter sports travel insurance.
 Whistler is a world-class skiing destination.
 It offers more than 8,000 acres, 200+ marked ski trails, and plenty of powdery snow.
 If you're planning to make a visit there during your trip to Canada, you should look into ski insurance.

-• Water sports cover.
+• Travel insurance with water sports cover.
 Tofino is a coastal town on Vancouver Island and is popular with outdoor enthusiasts and surfers.
 Besides whale watching, many people visit Tofino to surf or go white-water rafting.
 If that's the case for you, you may need water sports cover.

 • Adventure travel insurance.
 If you're thinking of going hiking or trekking in places like Banff National Park or Jasper National Park, you might need adventure travel insurance.